 A pair of “Original ”6 National Hockey League rivals made a one-sided trade on this date.
-Also, July 23 saw a long-time executive take a new job, and the face of a franchise get traded to a new team and a rare NHL Entry Draft take place.
+Also, July 23 saw a long-time executive take a new job, the face of a franchise get traded to a new team and a rare NHL Entry Draft take place.
 The THW time machine has plenty of fuel to take us back through the decades to relive all the memories.

 Blackhawks Acquire Two Legends

 The Detroit Red Wings made a deal on July 23, 1957, that they went on to regret.
 They traded forward Ted Lindsay and goaltender Glenn Hall to the Chicago Blackhawks in exchange for forwards Forbes Kennedy and Johnny Wilson, defenseman Bill Preston, and goaltender Hank Bassen.